mikemaccana/whois-json/README.md

 # Send pull requests

 Issues are cool, but PRs are better.

+If you add features, add tests.
 Don't break the tests.